For immediate release

 Grand Haven Whale Watching did release a leaked photo from one of the Tanglefoot security cams (below) that seems to show angry rv’ers retaliating against the Eastpointe instigators.

 The red line on the map below shows the alleged path of the water balloon launched from Eastpointe RV park when it hit the Spectrum (Charter) service tech who was disconnecting a resident for non-payment of their pay-per-view services Tanglefoot Park.

-It was also noted that tenants at Tanglefoot had recently wrote their initials in a freshly poured concrete slap and wrote a chalk message on the park’s road way protesting the prohibition of bird feeders in the park and the lack of shuffleboard courts.
+It was also noted that tenants at Tanglefoot had recently written their initials in a freshly poured concrete slap and wrote a chalk message on the park’s roadway protesting the prohibition of bird feeders in the park and the lack of shuffleboard courts.

 Around Spring Lake, the area had gained a reputation as a place you did not want to visit after dark or during the annual walker and wheelchair festival.